Connecting Talent to Opportunity Across the Aerozone

 • Connecting those needs to the right partners

-Including Polaris Career Center, Lorain County JVS, Max Hayes High School, Baldwin Wallace, CSU, Tri-C, Argonaut, and others
+Including Polaris Career Center, Lorain County JVS, Max Hayes High School, Baldwin Wallace, Cleveland State University, Cuyahoga Community College, Argonaut, and others

 • Connecting employers to training dollars and workforce solutions